gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 #    in a
 ```

 Some people are surprised that this behaviour remains unchanged if we move `include(A)` to after the method definition.
-The important thing to remember is that an object's behaviour is defined by it's class's ancestor chain; moving `include(A)` lower down has no impact on the ancestor chain.
+The important thing to remember is that an object's behaviour is defined by its class's ancestor chain; moving `include(A)` lower down has no impact on the ancestor chain.

 ### Prepend